Request for Proposals

 Successful applicants will be asked to participate in an informal evaluation of their experience following their residency.
 They will be asked to reflect on their personal experience as resident artists, the usefulness of residency resources, and suggestions for improving the residency (including the application process) in future years.
 They may also be asked to serve as future panelists or roundtable participants in conversations (hosted by the Dean’s Office) about residency opportunities at Tisch.

-- Since the DP residency is a research opportunity (and not just a free work-space opportunity), tell us a little about your research interests.
+- Since the M·U·S·E Residency is a research opportunity (and not just a free work-space opportunity), tell us about your research interests.
 What kinds of questions are you going to investigate through residency?
 How might a residency help you refine existing questions or formulate new ones?
 (300 words)

 - Please describe in detail your proposed residency (150 words):